bilke/Craft-Docs/source/overview/sections.rst

 The last two settings only show up if you have opted to give entries in the section their own URLs.

-Each section gets its own unique set of content blocks, which can be edited from the “Blocks” tab within a section’s settings.
+Each section also gets its own :ref:`field layout <fieldLayouts>`, which defines which fields will be available to its entries.

+.. container:: tip

+   **Note:** If you do not have Publish Pro installed, Craft is limited to only one section.